 Berrymans Lane Cemetery is located in the rolling hills of rural Reisterstown, MD.
 It is easily accessible by using Reisterstown Road or the I-795 Expressway.
 At the entrance stands a memorial to the victims of the Holocaust.
 The cemetery, completed in 1964, incorporates the most modern features of cemetery planning and landscape architecture to ensure enduring beauty throughout the ages.

-The cemetery is divided into divisions and sections featuring bronze markers/footstones and monuments/headstones.
-Both casket and ash burials are permitted in our cemetery, and special arrangements can be made for double ash burials interred on a single lot.
+The cemetery is divided into divisions and sections featuring bronze markers/footstones, monuments/headstones, and Green Burials.
+Both casket and ash burials are permitted in our cemetery, in both the marker and monument sections.
+Special arrangements can be made for double ash burials interred on a single lot.
 Perpetual Care and maintenance are provided for all grave sites by a separate fund.

 In the city, at 2100 Belair Road, our cemetery opened in 1830.
 Rabbi Abraham Rice, the first ordained Rabbi in the United States, and Baltimore Hebrew Congregation's first Rabbi, is interred here.
 Each year we have about a dozen interments and a similar amount in lot sales.